Items sold on Etsy may be subject to VAT or sales tax. Etsy informs buyers about these taxes and duties in several ways.

 If your buyers are located in the US, certain taxes may also apply.
 Learn more about sales tax in the US.

 When Etsy collects and remit taxes

 Etsy displays information on items in your shop, during the checkout process, and in other relevant places to indicate to buyers when taxes are applicable.

-Etsy automatically collects and remits applicable taxes at checkout in the following situations:
+Etsy automatically collects and remits applicable taxes at checkout when required by law.
+Learn more about when Etsy collects and remits taxes.

 When sellers must collect and remit taxes

 For situations not noted above, sellers are responsible for collecting and remitting tax on their sales, where applicable.
 If you're required to charge VAT, GST, or other applicable taxes on the items you sell, it is your responsibility to consider these applicable taxes when pricing your items on Etsy.

 In cases where physical goods are shipped cross-border between countries or states, please be aware that there may be additional duties and taxes that may apply.
 This will be the responsibility of the buyer to pay, unless otherwise stated.

 Buyers will see the following information based on their location: